lucia-auth/lucia/documentation/content/oauth/providers/patreon.md

 ---
 title: "Patreon"
-description: "Learn about using the Patreon provider in Lucia OAuth integration"
+description: "Learn how to use the Patreon OAuth provider"
 ---

 OAuth integration for Patreon.
 Refer to [Patreon OAuth documentation](https://docs.patreon.com/#clients-and-api-keys) for getting the required credentials.
 Provider id is `patreon`.